 In general, the hospital will charge a fee for the time that you occupied a room.
 They will also charge you for the tests that you had and for the use of the operating room.
 You will also have to pay for the supplies they used during the procedure.
 In addition, there are other charges associated with your surgical procedure that will more than likely be separate, these include:

-Anesthesiology, radiology, pathology and after care services like physical therapy and home health nursing.
+- After care services like physical therapy and home health nursing

 If you decide to take out a secured loan to pay for your weight loss surgery, there are some risks involved.
 The risks associated with this type of loan is the seizure of your collateral by the lender.